dbilledo-msft/DataSecOps-SensitivityLabels/modules.md/module03.md

 ## Create documents in a SPO doc library to test

 1. Navigate to the engineering site collection in SharePoint Online in your tenant.
 This is typically https://domain.sharepoint.com/sites/Engineering where domain is the name of your lab tenant.
+Alternately you can navigate to https://portal.office.com and select the grid icon in the upper left, and select SharePoint.

     ![image1](../images/module01/spo1.png)